X

 Introduction

-See for yourself how easy it is to use Cloudera Machine Learning (CML) on Cloudera Data Platform Public Cloud (CDP-PC).
+See for yourself how easy it is to use Cloudera AI on Cloudera on cloud

-In this tutorial, we will create a linear regression model using housing data, deploy the model within CML, and test it using a web application.
+In this tutorial, we will create a linear regression model using housing data, deploy the model within Cloudera AI, and test it using a web application.

 Prerequisites